Using the Environment to Understand non-Markovian Open Quantum Systems: Biased Spin Boson Model

 For initial states that are incoherent mixtures of the two basis states $\rho_S(0)=p\ket{0}\bra{0} + (1-p)\ket{1}\bra{1}$ we can solve this to find

 In Fig.~\ref{fig:crossover} we show the steady state heat change in the environment $\Delta Q(\omega)$ as a function of temperature for three values of $p$.
-From this we can see that the analytic expression is a good predictor of whether the system has absorbed or emitted more energy into the bath at a specific frequency.
+In each case we see that for temperatures below $T^*$ the bath absorbs energy from the system and at temperatures above $T^*$ the opposite occurs.
+The main transfer occurs at a frequency close to the Rabi frequency of the system.
+However, as temperature increases the heat transfer occurs across a broader distribution of modes.
+This is linked to the broadening of the Bose-Einstein distribution meaning that the system can absorb energy from a wider range of frequencies.
+From this we can see that the analytic expression is a good predictor of whether the system has absorbed or emitted energy into the bath at a specific frequency.